 As we leave, the men of this kafeneon say to us we must come to a wedding that is happening in the village in a few days.

 I have heard much about weddings in Crete, and Anogia in particular.

-“Ah yes,” one replies sadly “But this one won’t be a big affair.
+“Ah yes,” one replies sadly “But this one won’t be big.
 Only last week there was a shooting here.
 One of the family that’s getting married was killed.
-It will be a very sombre wedding now, a very small gathering.”
+It will be a very sad wedding now, a very small gathering.”

 How many, I ask.